phetsims/qa/documentation/qa-book.md

   * Open the console in the launched sim.
   * Play with the launched sim and see if any errors come up.

+#### Test 9: Client Requests

+*Approximate time:* varies depending on the number of requests, Only on one random platform

+*What?*
+* Guide found in the Wrapper Index.

+*How?*
+Using the Studio Wrapper:
+* Under “PhET-iO Elements” select the “All” radio button.
+* Copy and paste the tandem ID for each request into the search bar.
+* Make sure by manipulating that item, the request is accomplished.
+* Launch the sim after manipulating to make sure the desired state is maintained.

-#### Data: Colorized Wrapper Test
+#### Test 10: Data: Colorized Wrapper Test

+*Approximate time:* <5 minutes, Only on one random platform
+*Test Matrix says:* Events: Colorized

+*What?*
-* *What?* This wrapper is the simulation, but when you open the console, you are able to view a colorized event stream.
+* This wrapper is the simulation, but when you open the console, you are able to view a colorized event stream.

+*How?*
-* *How?* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
-This test should be done lightly to make sure the data stream prints out to the console as it should.
+* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
+* This test should be done lightly to make sure the data stream prints out to the console as it should.

-#### Data: JSON Wrapper Test
+#### Test 11: Data: JSON Wrapper Test

+*Approximate time:* <5 minutes, Only on one random platform
+*Test Matrix says:* Events: JSON

+*What?*
-* *What?* This wrapper is the simulation, but when you open the console, you are able to view the event stream in JavaScript object notation.
+* This wrapper is the simulation, but when you open the console, you are able to view the event stream in JavaScript object notation.

+*How?*
-* *How?* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
-This test should be done lightly to make sure the data stream prints out to the console as it should.
+* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
+* This test should be done lightly to make sure the data stream prints out to the console as it should.

-#### Data: Text Area Wrapper Test
+#### Test 12: Data: Text Area Wrapper Test

+*Approximate time:* <5 minutes
+*Test Matrix says:* Events: textarea

+*What?*
-* *What?* This wrapper is the simulation with the event stream below.
+* This wrapper is the simulation with the event stream below.
 There is a limit to the number of events that can be displayed below the simulation.

+*How?*
-* *How?* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
-This test should be a bit more in depth than the colorized and JSON tests.
-Performance should also be acceptable.
+* To test this wrapper, manipulate the simulation and make sure the events you see in the event stream match the manipulations.
+* This test should be a bit more in depth than the colorized and JSON tests.
+* Performance should also be acceptable.

 #### Data: Recording Wrapper Test